nrasch/nrasch.github.io/_posts/2019-08-16-creating-a-dashboard-with-laravel-react-and-highcharts.md

 ```
 {% endraw %}

 This is a helper method to made our code a little [DRYer](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 It takes the collection object returned from the query and converts it into a structure directly usable by the Highchart series object.
-Assuming your are running this locally you can browse to <http://localhost:8080/charts/get_sales> to see how the helper has structured the data and the JSON is structured for the annual sales chart's usage:
+Assuming your are running this locally you can browse to <http://localhost:8080/charts/get_sales> to see how the helper has structured the data and the JSON for the annual sales chart's usage:

 ```json
 {"data":